mkannwischer/wookiee-encapsulation/README.md

 # Assignment 1: Implementing Wookiee

-In the first week's assignment you will be implementing Wookiee -- a very simple instantiation of the LPR crypto system; see my slides available at XXX.
+In the first week's assignment you will be implementing Wookiee -- a very simple instantiation of the LPR crypto system; see my slides available at https://kannnwischer.eu/talks/20220511-latticekems.pdf.
-In particular, you want to revisit slide XXX defining the LPR cryptosystem and the slides following slide XXX giving hints on this assignment.
+In particular, you want to revisit slide 14 defining the LPR cryptosystem and the slides following slide 61 giving hints on this assignment.

 Your goal is to make all tests pass (`./test/test.sh`).